 What’s New With vCloud Availability 4.0-SLA Profiles

-With the latest release of vCloud Availability, some very cool features are added in it.
-In this post I will discuss about one such feature called “SLA Profiles”.
+With the latest release of vCloud Availability, several notable features have been added.
+In this post, I will discuss one such feature, known as “SLA Profiles.”

-This new feature brings pre-configured protection profiles to be consumed as it is.
+This new feature brings preconfigured protection profiles to be consumed as they are.

 These profiles can be assigned to all/specific tenants and are available for tenants when creating new protection/migration for virtual machines.